Best payment plans for real estate projects in

 For instance, a buyer may be

-and additional percentages as finishing, utilities, and possession stages are
+as finishing, utilities, and possession stages are reached.

 payments on projects that may face delays.